-More than 340 firefighters have died from 9/11 illnesses
+Over 340 first responders have died from 9/11 illnesses

 - Published

-The number of firefighters who have died from 9/11-related illnesses now matches the number who perished on the day of the attacks, 343.
+The Fire Department of New York has said the number of its members who have died from 9/11-related illnesses is now equal to the number lost on the day of the attacks, 343.

 Two recent deaths added to the toll.

-"With these deaths, we have reached a somber, remarkable milestone," New York City Fire Commissioner Laura Kavanagh said in a statement.
+"With these deaths, we have reached a sombre, remarkable milestone," New York City Fire Commissioner Laura Kavanagh said in a statement.

 "Our hearts break for the families of these members, and all who loved them."